TKNN formula for general Hamiltonian: Introduction

 Topological insulators in $D=2n+1$ dimensions are characterized by topological numbers.
 One characterization is given by the Chern character of the Berry connection from the eigenfunctions of the Hamiltonian in the valence band~\cite{Thouless:1982aa, Niu:1985aa}, the other characterization is given by the level of the Chern-Simons action which appears in the effective action after integrating out the fermion coupled to a smooth external U(1) gauge field, i.e., photon~\cite{Ishikawa:1983ad,Ishikawa:1984zv,Ishikawa:1986wx,Ishikawa:1987zi,So:1984nf,So:1985wv,Golterman:1992ub}.
 These two characterization are known to be equivalent because they both arise from the current correlation functions and there are explicit proofs for various cases.

 For example, the famous TKNN number \cite{Thouless:1982aa} describes integer Hall conductivity in spatial two-dimensional systems and it is valid for all kinds of band structures neglecting interactions between electrons.
-Meanwhile, in their paper, Golterman Jansen and Kaplan (GJK) also gave an expression of conductivity of Chern-Simons current by free Wilson fermion propagator on the lattice with odd-dimensional Euclidean spacetime and found out that the topological number is given by the homotopy class for the map $T^D \rightarrow S^D$ \cite{Golterman:1992ub} .
-The relation is well-known to many people, and in the continuum theory or in some special models there exist studies for the relations \cite{,Witten3lects,Zubko:2016298}.
+Meanwhile, motivated by the discovery of domain-wall fermion \cite{Kaplan:1992bt} (see also subsequent papers to study the anomaly inflow \cite{Jansen:1992yj, Jansen:1992tw, Kaplan:1995pe}) in their paper, Golterman Jansen and Kaplan (GJK) also gave an expression of conductivity of Chern-Simons current for a wide class of fermion propagator on the lattice including Wilson fermion with odd-dimensional Euclidean spacetime and found out that the topological number is given by the homotopy class for the map $T^D \rightarrow S^D$\cite{Golterman:1992ub}.
+They also showed that the topological number one finds correlated perfectly with the number of chiral edge states .
+The relation is well-known to many people, and in the continuum theory or in some special models there exist studies for the relations \cite{Witten3lects,Zubko:2016298}.

 In Ref.~\cite{Qi:2008ew} a proof is given for a large class of models for general odd dimensions, where they consider the most general lattice action for arbitrary free kinetic term on the lattice which is then coupled to U(1) gauge field in a minimal way, i.e. with the gauge interaction in the form of